Gusher helps companies launch using performance-based equity. Everything from technology, media, and health to design, finance, and gaming.Back to top

 There is no special immediate impact from Gushering your startup.
 But, we highly suggest filing an 83(b) election within 30 days of receiving equity in a startup company.Back to top

-When a startup reaches the launch stage, the founder is responsible for uploading proof of equity or equity proof to the entrepreneur.
-Most times this is a stock certificate or stock ledger entry.
+When a startup reaches the launch stage, the founder is responsible for delivering equity directly via online systems like Carta or uploading proof of equity or delivering equity directly to the entrepreneur.
+Most times this is an electronic or physical stock certificate or stock ledger entry.
 The founder must do this within 7 days of launching.Back to top

 Founders and Entrepreneurs can be located anywhere but the company must be a U.S. based corporation.
 It’s inexpensive to form a corporation (less than $100), and is quick and easy to do.
-If you need help click here (provide link for incorporating).
+If you have questions or need help contact us.
 There is other due diligence that is done such as identity and company verification and idea validation before a company is approved to be on Gusher.Back to top

 Most projects require part time effort for a short time frame of 8 to 12 weeks.
 Entrepreneurs have expertise in their fields and work as part of a team to help bring an idea to life.Back to top